jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

           [103.2639683751258, 0.16918388171760845],
           [103.2639683751258, 0.8283349585410177]]], null, false);

-// Zoom to this area of of interest Map.centerObject(aoi,10);
+// Zoom to area of of interest Map.centerObject(aoi,10);
 ```
 #### 2. Access Sentinel-1 image collection